IronMooseDevelopment/awesome-cheap-tiers/PITCHME.md

 - Three resources: Time, Money, Energy
 - There are only 24 hours in a day and a person has limited energy to work on something
+- Energy vs Time - something can be easy but take forever (manually editting 1k files) vs hard but take little time (scripting it)
 - Big companies can scale up energy by hiring more people but there's still only 24 hours in a day so they favor spending money to reduce total time needed
 - Side projects have infinite time - you have no due date - but limited funds and energy
 - "Quick" focuses less on calendar time and more on energy needed to complete something